Red Kite Reintroductions in the Iberian Peninsula

 A collaborative effort is needed to conserve the red kite in the region.
 Here a team of vets check newly arrived kites from the UK, recording blood analysis, weight and wingspan.

-This represents a difficult yet key challenge for rewilding projects alike - to integrate nature and people harmoniously.
+The red kite release and monitoring area is in the southwest Iberian Peninsula, spanning Andalusia and Extremadura, and Portugal's Alentejo region.
+The landscape consists of rolling hills, farmland, and infrastructure like roads and power lines.
+This represents a difficult, yet key challenge, for rewilding projects alike - to integrate nature and people harmoniously.
 This is where we believe close monitoring through technology will play a big part.

 a red kite fitted with a GPS tracking pack